 Kratom Price vs Weed Price

-The price of weed on a national average is about $280 an ounce (28 grams) while kratom sells for $15 per 1.5 ounce (50 grams).
-While some dispensaries may offer deals on certain strains or quantities, they stop at the one ounce price; however, when Kratom is purchased in larger amounts, the price drops even more drastically.
-In the end, when it comes to medical and recreational uses, kratom is always more affordable and last longer.
+The price of weed on a national average is about $280 an ounce (28 grams) while kratom sells for $15 per 1.5 ounces (50 grams).
+While some dispensaries may offer deals on certain strains or quantities, they stop at the one-ounce price.

 Legal Differences of Kratom and Weed